-During fiscal year (FY) 2022, the Oak Ridge Office of Environmental Management (OREM) continued to collect and analyze samples from the off-site groundwater monitoring well array west of the Clinch River adjacent to Melton Valley.
-In addition, exit pathway groundwater monitoring in Melton Valley is conducted as part of the OREM program, including sampling at six multiport monitoring wells in western Melton Valley (wells 4537, 4538, 4539, 4540, 4541, and 4542).
-Results of this monitoring are summarized in the 2023 Remediation Effectiveness Report (DOE 2023).
+During fiscal year (FY) 2023, the Oak Ridge Office of Environmental Management continued to collect and analyze samples from the off-site groundwater monitoring well array west of the Clinch River adjacent to Melton Valley.
+In addition, exit pathway groundwater monitoring in Melton Valley is conducted as part of the Oak Ridge Office of Environmental Management program, including sampling at six multiport monitoring wells in western Melton Valley (wells 4537, 4538, 4539, 4540, 4541, and 4542).
+The results of this monitoring are summarized in the 2024 Remediation Effectiveness Report (DOE 2024b).